jofraley/Hacking_JavaScript/labs/jsapi/search_with_query_task/lab.md

   ], function(Map, MapView, FeatureLayer, QueryTask, Query, SimpleMarkerSymbol, watchUtils, on, dom) { /*** ADD ***/
   ```

-4. Now add the `QueryTask` and `Query` to select features from the PDX_Rail_Stops_Styled layer.
-Only return three fields from the layer.
+4. Now add the `QueryTask` and `Query` to select features from the metro stops layer.
+Only return two fields from the layer.

   ```javascript
     ...